Decode segfault errors in dmesg

 the bug.
 For instance, if the memory address is 0, the root cause is

-probably a NULL pointer dereference.
+probably a NULL

 #include <stdlib.h> int main(void) { free((void *) 42); return 0; }

-When executed, the program above triggers a segfault and the VMA name is the libc.
-So we can imagine that a libc function was called with an invalid pointer.
+When executed, the program above triggers a segfault and the VMA name

 progname[1234]: segfault at 22 ip 00007f6b2531473c sp 00007ffc7b2c5c30 error 4 in libc-2.31.so[7f6b252af000+14b000]